jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![great-end-from-ruddy-gill_av1f](great-end-from-ruddy-gill_av1f.jpg "Great End seen from a very cold Ruddy Gill")

-> The towering precipice of Great End increasingly dominates this section of the walk and, by the time Ruddy Gill is reached, assumes awe-inspiring proportions.
+> "The towering precipice of Great End increasingly dominates this section of the walk and, by the time Ruddy Gill is reached, assumes awe-inspiring proportions."

 This section of the walk, along Grains Gill before emerging into the sunshine was surprisingly cold.
 I don't think it was much below zero, so I attribute it purely to the effect of wind-chill.
 I caught up with a couple of climbers struggling with a jammed crampon bar, and found that I could barely speak to them due to my face being frozen.
 (Only a slight exaggeration!)